genagain/HW4/README.md

 ![A map of the T showing the shortest path](t-path.png)

+When you hover over the stations with your cursor, the name of the station appears in th upper right hand corner.

 When you click two points, the following are calculated:
  * The shortest path between the two stations
  * The time in minutes to travel between them

+The every other edge except for the shortest path, turns grey.

 Outine:
 - Visualized Boston's T